iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > I havent had an update since December 26, 2020.
 What has happened to this app<br> :date: __2021-01-21 03:02:27__

+> I tested positive at a minute clinic.
+When I tried to enter my positive result it didn't have my information.
+I called and got a PIN, but when I entered it, the app still wouldn't take it.
+I was able to notify everyone I was in contact with that I knew, but I was out in the world a good bit.<br> :date: __2021-01-19 22:28:39__

 #### 1-star reviews